AtlasOfLivingAustralia/ala-name-matching-2/doc/network.md

-  Generally, a base consists of an object the implements the derivation, with a **@class** property that contains the type of derivation, a **sources** list that gives the observable to get the information from and a **condition** that specifies which parent to derived the information from.
+  Generally, a base consists of an object the implements the derivation, with a **@class** property that contains the type of derivation, a **sources** list that gives the observable to get the information from and a **condition** that specifies which parent to derive the information from.
 * **properties** Additional properties that provide information about nature of the observable.
   See [properties](#properties) for more information.